-In this article, you can find a description of errors, warning, debug, and information messages which may be spotted in FIXEdge log files.
+In this article, you can find a description of errors, warnings, debug, and information messages which may be spotted in FIXEdge log files.

 Tag not defined for this message type

-Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of messages.
-Also it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group, or vice versa.
+Description: It means that FIXEdge received a FIX message that contains a tag [RefTagID], which is not described in FIX dictionaries for this type of message.
+Also, it may mean that tag [RefTagID] is outside the repeating group while in the dictionary this tag is inside the repeating group or vice versa.
 The exact message can be identified by its sequence number [RefSeqNum].

 Troubleshooting steps: Get the FIX message itself from <session>.in file (use RefSeqNum value for assistance).
-Check the corresponding FIX dictionary to validate correctness of the error.
-Contact counter-party to resolve the issue or describe this custom tag in corresponding FIX dictionary.
+Check the corresponding FIX dictionary to validate the correctness of the error.
+Contact counter-party to resolve the issue or describe this custom tag in the corresponding FIX dictionary.

 Message cannot be sent

-Description: This message occurs when there is attempt to send a message to a not initialized ("logged in") Client of Transport Adapter (TA).
+Description: This message occurs when there is an attempt to send a message to a not initialized ("logged in") Client of Transport Adapter (TA).
 The disclosed in log record "client" name represents the name of TA Client in FIXEdge.properties.

-Depending on TA type, Client may be also referred as "Session".
+Depending on TA type, the Client may be also referred to as "Session".
 For example, Clients of SMTP TA are listed under TransportLayer.SmtpTA.SMTPSessions parameter.